 Fees and Gold Pin Sponsorship:

-A meeting registration fee of $65 is charged to cover meeting and mailing expenses.
-A participant may become a CIC Gold Pin Sponsor by paying an annual fee of $285.
+A meeting registration fee of $125 ($150 at the door) is charged to cover meeting and mailing expenses.
+A participant may become a CIC Gold Pin Sponsor by paying an annual fee of $415.
 Gold Pin Sponsors are provided name badges and name plates, and do not pay meeting registration fees.
-Gold Pin Sponsors are also invited to attend an annual CIC planning meeting.